 Dieter Arnold

-Curator Dieter Arnold studied Egyptology, Classical Archaeology, and Architecture in Heidelberg and Munich, and took part in excavations at Paestum and Certosa di Padula (southern Italy) and at Mulva (Andalusia).
-He worked for seventeen years as an archaeologist in residence for the German Archaeological Institute in Cairo, undertaking excavations at Kalabsha, Qasr el-Sagha (Faiyum), Tarif, Asasif, Deir el-Bahari (western Thebes), and at the pyramid of Amenemhat III at Dahshur.
-From 1979 to 1984, he taught Egyptology as head of the Egyptological Seminar of the University of Vienna.
-He has been a curator in the Met's Department of Egyptian Art since 1984, and in that time he has conducted the department's excavations at the pyramids of Amenemhat I, Senwosret I, and Senwosret III at Lisht and Dahshur.
-He is also the author of numerous books and articles on Pharaonic archaeology and architecture.
+Dieter Arnold studied Egyptology, classical archaeology, and architecture in Heidelberg and Munich, and took part in excavations at Paestum, Certosa di Padula and Mulva.
+He worked for 17 years for the German Archaeological Institute in Cairo, excavating at Kalabsha, Qasr el-Sagha, Tarif, Asasif, Deir el-Bahari, and at the pyramid of Amenemhat III at Dahshur.
+From 1979–84, he was head of the Egyptological Seminar of the University of Vienna.
+He was a curator in The Met's Department of Egyptian Art from 1984–2016, and is now curator emeritus.
+He has directed the department's excavations at the pyramids of Amenemhat I and Senwosret I and III at Lisht and Dahshur, and has published extensively on Pharaonic archaeology and architecture.

 Ann Heywood